kerenzhou062/rbsSeeker/README.md

 | `mfold`          | fold enrichment ( maximum height / average coverage).
 | `ratio`          | ratio of specific event ( read number / total read number).

+# example
+Here is the example showed how to use `rbsSeeker` to identify m6A modification sites from miCLIP data.

+* Supposed you have properly processed the raw reads from miCLIP data (e.g. adapter trimmed, PCR duplicates removed) and aligned reads to the propper genome.
+So you have the reads alignment results (`miCLIP.sorted.bam`)
+* Run `rbsSeeker`:
+`bash
+#rbsSeeker m6A sites calling
+rbsSeeker -T CT -L 20 -t 129600000 -n 1 -H 3 -d 1 -p 0.05 -q 0.1 \
+  -o ./output -P miCLIP --fa hg38.fa --fai hg38.fa.fai --bam "$INPUT_BAM" > miCLIP.rbsSeeker.log
+`

 # usage
 The available options of rbsSeeker are as follow: